 Can I Recover Damages If I’m Being Blamed for a DUI Accident in Miami, Florida?

-The state of Florida follows a pure comparative negligence rule.
-Anyone who contributed to the cause of an accident can be held financially accountable.
+The state of Florida follows a modified comparative negligence rule.
+Anyone who contributed to the cause of an accident can be apportioned a percentage of fault.
 That includes the person who was hurt.
 If your allocated responsibility is more than 50%, you’ll be barred from recovering compensation for your injuries.

 We’ll Fight to Recover Compensation for All of Your DUI Accident Injuries

 Drunk drivers can cause serious damage.
-At Shaked Law Firm, we’ll fight to recover compensation for all of your DUI accident injuries, including:
+At Shaked Law Personal Injury Lawyers, we’ll fight to recover compensation for all of your DUI accident injuries, including:

 - Brain injuries